 Cognizant and Teach For America Announce Winners of Annual Innovation in Computer Science Education Awards

-December 5, 2022 — Today Cognizant and Teach For America have announced the winners of the annual Cognizant Innovation in Computer Science Education Awards.
-Now in its second year, the awards recognize outstanding educators and individuals advocating for and expanding access to PK-12 computer science education across the United States.
-This year’s winners, listed below, have demonstrated extraordinary leadership as they inspire and open doors for the young learners they serve.
+December 4, 2023 — Today Cognizant and Teach For America have announced the winners of the third annual Cognizant Innovation in Computer Science Education Awards.
+These awards, granted at the school level and the broader systems level, recognize outstanding educators and individuals advocating for and expanding access to PK-12 computer science education across the United States.
+Though every application was exceptional, the 2023 winners highlighted below have showcased extraordinary leadership by inspiring and creating opportunities to help students grow.

 Meet the Award Winners

 “Computer programs, in general, are literal.
 Students certainly practice skills like teamwork, problem-solving, and attention to detail in any class, but these skills are a natural component of my computer science classroom, as students build things, test out possibilities, and participate in trial and error challenges."